solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-custom-onchain-programs.md

 - The **Instruction** section will contain a single instruction with no data - the ping program is a pretty simple program, so it doesn't need any data.
 - The **Program Instruction Logs** show the logs from the ping program.

+[//]:
+  #
+  "TODO: these would make a good question-and-answer interactive once we have this content hosted on solana.com, and can support adding more interactive content easily."

 If you want to make it easier to look at Solana Explorer for transactions in the future, simply change your `console.log` to the following: